korovod/kenotron/examples/datastates/README.md

 pip install . -v
 ```

-To enable DataStates in Nanotron, just add the following key in your YAML config:
+To enable DataStates in Kénotron, just add the following key in your YAML config:

 ```yaml
 checkpointing_engine: datastates